tomslabs/sonar-review-creator/README.md

 sonar-review-creator
 ====================

-Using SonarQube API, create and assign reviews for the violations created after the specified date.
+Php project using SonarQube API to create and assign reviews for the Sonar violations created after the specified date.